 Here is an example from a Marketing 360® client:

-This website uses pictures from their school that shows a prime audience (kids) in action.
-It’s easy to navigate so people can find the information they need.
+This website is easy to navigate so people can find the information they need.
 It’s mobile responsive, so all content displays perfectly on phones.
-Contact information and map links make it easy to contact any of their three locations.
+Contact information is easy to find and the call to action is clear.

 A martial arts school website doesn’t need to be fancy.
 Simple, functional, and professional are the keys.
 Content needs to be concise and clear.